Vikings safety Anthony Harris had one main goal this offseason -- add more weight. Find out how he transformed his body in the weight room.

 “That’s one thing I’ve tried to add this offseason is just to get in the weight room more and just put on more weight so I can be even more effective when it comes to the physicality in the box,” Harris said.

 This is another valuable addition to Harris’ skill-set as he strives to become more versatile.
 A core special teams player and reserve safety, his impact is already quietly vital to the Vikings’ success.
 He has started three games in the past two seasons in relief of starter Andrew Sendejo.
-Last season, his forced fumble in a Week 11 game against the Los Angeles Rams was a key play in an important game.
+Last season, his forced fumble in a Week 11 game against the Los Angeles Rams was a key play in a 24-7 win.
 He also made a pivotal run stop on third down in the NFC Championship to set up the Minneapolis Miracle.

 So how does a backup safety make sure he is ready in those situations?